 - Notebook with Windows 7, 8 or 10 and 3 GB of free hard disc space.

-A notebook can be rented for EUR 150.00 excl.
+For on-site courses, a notebook can be rented for EUR 150.00 excl.
 VAT (service charge).

 You will get an effective introduction to SysML and Rhapsody.
 The Topics covered are as follows:

 1) Introduction to Model Based Systems Engineering (MBSE), SysML and Rhapsody